 Alcohol Abuse Disorder and its Treatment

 Many people drink alcohol every day without experiencing any problems.
 The majority of them know their limit, so they are capable of stopping anytime when they feel enough.
-We call this as moderate alcohol consumption, and it’s not considered to be alcohol abuse.
+We call this moderate alcohol consumption, and it’s not considered to be alcohol abuse.

 Alcohol abuse is essentially defined as compulsive drinking, loss of control over alcohol use, and negative emotions when not drinking, and it’s the second most common form of substance abuse in the United States.

 Alcohol abuse affects all aspects of people’s lives.
 Most importantly, it can cause serious health complications, affecting some organs in the body, including the brain.
-It can also damage the emotional stability, finances, career, and relationships.
-Finally, alcohol abuse always has an impact on family members, friends and the people around.
+It can also damage emotional stability, finances, career, and relationships.
+Finally, alcohol abuse always has an impact on family members, friends, and the people around.

 There are different symptoms of alcohol abuse.
 Binge drinking and excessive use of alcohol have a wide range of consequences, from nausea and headaches from a hangover to severe liver problems from chronic drinking.
 In addition, it can cause memory loss, anxiety, insomnia, slurred speech, trouble concentrating and even breathing problems.

 Alcohol addicts experience physical withdrawal when they stop drinking.
 Shakiness, difficulty sleeping, nausea, sweating, fever, seizures, or hallucinations characterize the withdrawal.
 In some severe forms, alcohol withdrawal can also cause delirium tremens, anxiety, and disorientation.
 Once the withdrawal happens, it’s very dangerous and difficult for an individual to go through alone.